Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/text-formatting/Formatting_markdown.md

 **Step 1**

-1. Enter text within "``" in the text area of the linked channel or DM/GM and click on send button in MM.
+1. Enter the text within "``" and send in the linked channel or DM/GM on MM.
 2. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**

-1. Enter text within "``" in the text area of the linked channel or DM/GM and click on send button in MS Teams.
+1. Enter the text within "``" and send in the linked channel or DM/GM on MS Teams.
 2. Navigate to the linked channel or DM/GM in MM.

 **Expected**